urtzienriquez/ewl/README.md

 # Evaporative Water Loss

 R code (ewlR function) to compute evaporative water loss and skin resistance of frogs or salamanders measured in air flow chambers (see REF for experimental protocol).
-I want to thank Keith A. Christian for help with calculations.
+I want to thank Keith A. Christian for help with calculations (see [ EWL calculations explained ](#EWL-calculations-explained)).

 These parameters are required: